darrinsden/highspot/README.md

 ## SPECIFIC INSTALL NOTES
 ### prerequisites
-Since I am unsure what you may be running this on
+Since I am unsure what you may be running this on.
 (and the fact that i am running a beta OS)

-I wanted to include a few install notes that i went through this may not be necessary at all
+I wanted to include a few install notes that i went through. this may not be necessary at all

 xcode-select --install
 via: